jantimon/icu-to-json/readme.md

 ## Goal

+The main goal is to boot up javascript apps with ICU translations as fast as possible for the end user.

-This library aims to provide a way to compile ICU MessageFormat strings to compressed JSON at build time and render them at runtime with a minimal runtime footprint.
+Therefore this library provides a way to compile ICU MessageFormat strings to compressed JSON at build time and render them at runtime with a minimal runtime footprint.

 ## Features